 Though most cases of financial abuse of the elderly occur within the family, sometimes a nursing home caretaker will attempt to exploit a resident.
 Elderly people are easily taken advantage of financially because they often do not understand how to handle their finances, especially if they suffer from dementia or Alzheimer’s.
-Many older people who are very sick or dying simply do not prioritize their financial health over their physical health, and might not notice suspicious withdrawals or forged checks.
+Many older people who are very sick or dying simply do not prioritize their financial health over their physical health and might not notice suspicious withdrawals or forged checks.

-Understanding the nature of financial abuse, the warning signs, and the consequences can better equip you to fight against it.
+Understanding the nature of financial abuse, the warning signs and the consequences can better equip you to fight against it.
 This article will outline what you need to know about this type of elder abuse.

 Nursing home caretakers often forge close relationships with their residents, but sometimes this closeness is only an avenue to exploitation.

 There are countless ways the perpetrators can take advantage of their elderly targets, such as:

-If your loved one was taken advantage of financially, the attorneys at Hach & Rose, LLP can help you put an end to this mistreatment.
-We have a long history of handling nursing home abuse cases and understand the emotional stress that comes along with them.
+If your loved one was taken advantage of financially, the attorneys at Hach & Rose, LLP can help you end this mistreatment.
+We have a long history of handling nursing home abuse cases and understand the emotional stress that comes with them.
 We’ll do the legal legwork so your family can focus on healing.
 Call our office at (212) 779-0057 to discuss your options today.